 Hand-woven excellence is the hallmark of the traditional dresses of Himachal Pradesh.
 The native women are famous in weaving headscarves.
 The utility shoes made from grass, are perfect for keeping the feet warm.

-Costumes of Himachal Pradesh
+Traditional Dresses of Himachal Pradesh for Men

-Women Costumes of Himachal Pradesh
+Traditional Dresses of Himachal Pradesh for Women

-(blouses or tops with intricate embroidery) and "rahide" (nice crimson headscarves decked with golden fringes).
-The farmers and worker classes required to toil, go for kurta, a loincloth and a cap.
-They provide to long pyjamas, for attending ceremonies, like marriage ceremonies or special occasions, such as festival.
-The Chamba folk of Himachal Pradesh are every fond of adornment.
+The traditional dresses of the women hailing from the Brahmin and the Rajputs clans are quite traditional.
+Rajput women wear long kurtas stretching from their neck to their toe.
+They normally dress themselves in Kurtas, Ghagra Lehenga Choli and “Rahide” which is a nice crimson headscarf decked with golden fringes.
+The farmers and worker classes required to toil go for kurta, a loincloth and a cap.
+They provide to long pyjamas, for attending ceremonies like marriage ceremonies or special occasions, such as festival.
+The Chamba folk of Himachal Pradesh are very fond of adornment.
 The women folk decorate themselves with head scarves.
 These scarves are usually made of bright printed cotton cloth and knotted at the back.